jaxio/celerio-angular-quickstart/README.md

-## celerio-angular-quickstart
+## Generate an Angular 2 / PrimeNG / SpringBoot CRUD web app

 From an existing relational database, generate an Angular 2 CRUD web application.

-This quickstart provides a database schema example, but you may try it with your own schema (explained below).
+This quickstart comes with an H2 database example, but you may try it with your own database schema (explained below).

 The generated source code relies on: